Echoinbyte/neploom/JOURNEY.md

 ### 19th June, 2025

 Woke up this morning with a clear goal: complete the landing page and implement the authentication system.
 These are the gateways to the NepLoom experience, and getting them right is essential.
 The plan is to create a seamless and secure entry point for our future users.
 The day is young, and the motivation is high.
 Let's get to it.

+### 20th June, 2025

+Planned to add some hooks to the app and started planning the models for NepLoom.
+However, I became very busy with household responsibilities today, so only some of the hooks were partially completed.
+Progress was slower than expected, but the vision remains strong.
+Also, the FIX IT challenge from HackaTime kept me busy building a script to make blogging website navigation easier.
+This side project took up a good portion of the day, but it was a valuable learning experience and could inspire future features for NepLoom.